hci-a-if-its-2019/assignment-2-ferdinandjason/README.md

 - Compared to solution 1, solution 1 need to having thick menubar.
 For small screen, maybe unresponsive.

 ### 4. Design Rationale
 The sketch and it's selection are made by designer considering perspective from non tech-savy.
 By using this method, we'll know what's wrong with the interface and what should we do to make it better.
+From Contextual Inquiry user said that she need design that can intuitively describe it's purpose, so I proposed this design.

 ## Part B: Assumptions
 ### 1. Hardware